fmerg/pymerkle/USAGE.md

 ### __.update (*record*)__

-Updates the Merkle-tree by storing the hash of the inserted record into a newly-appended leaf; restructures the tree appropriately and recalculates hashes of the right-most branch
+Updates the Merkle-tree by storing the hash of the inserted record into a newly-appended leaf.
+Restructures the tree appropriately and recalculates hashes of the right-most branch.

-- `record` (_str_) or _bytes_ or _bytearray_, thought of as the new record whose hash is about to be encrypted into the Merkle-tree
+- **record** (_str_) or _bytes_ or _bytearray_, thought of as the new record whose hash is about to be encrypted into the Merkle-tree

 ### __.encrypt_log (*log_file*)__

-Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update()` function internally); throws relative exception if the specified file does not exist.
+Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update` method internally).
+Throws relative exception if the specified file does not exist.

 - **log_file** (_str_), relative path of the log file under encryption with respect to the configured log directory `.log_dir` of the Merkle-tree